Stormwater and waterways

 Many properties discharge stormwater from roofs onto the ground or into sewer pipes.
 This may cause problems for neighbouring properties and the sewer network.
 Stormwater in the sewer network may cause sewer overflows onto roads and private properties during heavy rainfall.
 Where properties discharge onto the ground, downhill properties can be flooded.

-There is also increasing public awareness of the natural values of waterways and that they should not be contaminated by human activity.
-As such, any new or existing developments need to be reviewed to take into account the health of waterways and the River Derwent.
+There is increasing public awareness of the natural values of waterways, and the need to keep them free from contamination.
+Any new or existing developments need to be reviewed to take into account the health of waterways and the River Derwent.

 The City of Hobart’s ongoing Master Drainage Schemes, Catchment Management Plans and Asset Management Plans are guided by our Stormwater Strategy.